 An Example of How Much You'll Pay for VoIP

-The good news is, there aren't any nasty surprise charges that will come out of left field, at least not with any of the providers we've mentioned on this page.
+As we've discussed, an entire VoIP system can be relatively inexpensive, at least on the surface.
 Let's take the time to look at the real-life cost of a VoIP plan for an office of say, twenty employees.

-Zoom Phone, which is our choice for best value when it comes to VoIP providers, starts at only $10 per user, per month, which means for twenty employees, you're looking at around $200 per month.
+Zoom Phone, which is our choice for the best value when it comes to VoIP providers, starts at only $10 per user, per month, which means for twenty employees, you're looking at around $200 per month.

 Next, let's assume that in this scenario, we also want to deck out our team with new VoIP phones.
 Here the costs can vary wildly, but let's take the Polycom VVX 150 phone, which is offered by RingCentral for $89 (or $3.99 per month).
-Twenty of these models comes to $1,780.
+Twenty of these models come to $1,780.

 Another, optional cost is a headset.
 While not essential, many call handlers will feel more comfortable and be more productive using a headset.
 Again, RingCentral recommends the Jabra Evolve 40, which retails for $80.
 Twenty of these come to $1,600.